Five key matchups in Penguins-Capitals series

 They did that in the Flyers series, stopping 19 of 21 opportunities, but the caliber of competition obviously goes up from here.

-2. Sidney Crosby and Jake Guentzel vs. Matt Niskanen and Dmitry Orlov
+2. Sidney Crosby/Jake Guentzel vs. Matt Niskanen/Dmitry Orlov

 It's almost as obvious what Washington's No. 1 defensive priority must be.
 They need to slow down the high-flying combination of Crosby and Guentzel.
 When they were on the ice together five-on-five in the first round, the Penguins outscored the Flyers, 13-2.